Reading, Pennsylvania Therapists

 Pennsylvania

-An Overview of Mental Health in Reading, Pennsylvania
+Mental Health in Reading, Pennsylvania

 Reading, Pennsylvania is located in the state’s southwestern region.
 Situated about an hour’s drive from metropolitan Philadelphia, the city’s population of 88,423 ranks fifth largest in the Keystone State.
 Historically, the area achieved city status in 1847 and was known for its coal and textile industries.
 Currently, residents have access to the rich history of the region preserved in local museums.
-The town is also home to the Pagoda, a historical landmark and tourist attraction atop of Mt.
+The town is also home to the Pagoda, a historical landmark and tourist attraction atop Mt.
 Penn.

 Condition of Mental Health in Pennsylvania